 If a resident wishes to maintain a pathway on the boulevard to the street, it is their responsibility to do so.
 The City's goal is to clear the roadways and as a result the snow piles cleared must be stored somewhere.
 We remind citizens the CITY boulevard is utilized for snow storage.
 The estimated cost of opening the pathways would be too great, and budget does not allow for this service.

-A service is provided to property owners or occupants who have signed an annual declaration to the effect that: Private boulevard crosswalks between the sidewalk and the curb are cleared to a width of 0.7 metres by City forces, after the street clearing operations are completed.
+A service is provided to property owners or occupants who have signed an annual declaration to the effect that: Private boulevard crosswalks between the sidewalk and the curb are cleared to a width of 0.7 metres by City forces but only after a residential (P3) street clearing operation has been completed.

 - This service does not include the removal of snow on private property or a lane windrow after a back lane plow operation.